NomicFoundation/hardhat/README.md

 A list of tasks to complete, mostly in priority order:

-* Migration to web3 0.x

 * Truffle compatibility
-    - Export truffle artifacts
-    - Make a truffle-contracts loader (API compatible with truffle's)
-    - Make Truffle tests runnable with Sool
-    - Make sure the sool's config compatible with theirs wherever it makes sense.
-        - How does their config's network_id work?

-* TS contract models
-    - Select a typescript contract generator and integrate it
-    - Make a task to run typescript tests
+    - Make auto network support sync requests.
+    - Create a link method in artficats.

 * Flatten
     - Understand solidity_flattener and mimic it if possible
     - Make a debugging flattener a la truffle-flattener

+* Export mocha config, export the entire ganache config

+* Environment augmentation capabilities

+* Add promisified web3

+* Hierarchic output of the current tasks being run

-* Errores
+* Errors
     - Define error codes for *every* possible exception

-* Artifacts
-    - Choose a sensible artifacts fs hierarchy and make the artifacts module work with it.

 * Parallel test runner
     - Check what espresso does.
 Does each runner need its own blockchain?